As part of ARCH-873, it was discovered that calls to `authClient.getAuthenticationState()` were unreliable.

-The fix implemented for ARCH-873 Done was to pass the token used to authenticate in the callback passed to `authClient.ensureAuthenticationAndCookies()`.
+The fix implemented for was to pass the token used to authenticate in the callback passed to `authClient.ensureAuthenticationAndCookies()`.
 The `user_id` is pulled from the returned token, and passed to the frontend-analytics `identifyAuthenticatedUser` call, in place of calling `authClient.getAuthenticationState()` directly from inside frontend-analytics.

 2. The frontend-analytics call `identifyAuthenticatedUser` no longer encapsulates the user_id call, and thus no longer ensures consistency of implementation around the user's identity, which was a past problem we were trying to fix.

 3. Additionally, a separate but related bug might be that `isRoutePublic` doesn't check-for authentication, and thus doesn't return anything to the callback.
 It seems possible to have a route be public, but still want to know whether it is being viewed by an anonymous or an authenticated user.

 4. Also separate but related, ensurePublicOrAuthenticationAndCookies sometimes returns a promise and sometimes returns the result of callback.
 This should either be clearly documented, or we should simply remove all the returns.
 (Not sure if the returns were used to help unit testing though?)

 1. Make `getDecodedAccessToken` private to frontend-auth, so it can only be used immediately before checking the token as part of the authentication code, like `ensureAuthenticationAndCookies` and any other locations in the library.